sirusb/VIBES/README.md

 phyloseq.
 It consists of 4 functions:

 - Item 1

-- Item 2
-- Item 3
+- 3 internal

+  - get_data
+  - clr_transformation
+  - model_predict

-  - Sub Item 1
+- 1 available to the user

-  - Sub Item 2
+  - get_cluster

 ## Installation